ribsey/labelprinterkit/README.md

 ### Labelprinterkit

-Labelprinterkit is a Python3 library for creating and printing labels.
-It was developed for the Networking department of the KIT (Karlsruhe Institute of Technology).
+Labelprinterkit is a Python3 library for creating and printing labels with Brother P-Touch devices.
+It was developed for the Networking department of KIT (Karlsruhe Institute of Technology).

 Labelprinterkit's simple layout engine can be used to declaratively create simple labels: